Obiter Dicta Podcasts

 On behalf of the Executive Committee and Members of the Family Lawyers’ Association of Ireland, we would like to welcome you to our website and invite you to join the Association.
 The aim of the Association is to support family law practitioners, to seek to promote the highest standards in the practice of family law and to advocate on behalf of our members in the context of law reform.

 The Executive Committee has an exciting series of events planned for the coming year and we look forward to meeting with you and hearing from you in this context.
-In addition to the usual post-court CPD events, we are pleased to be introducing a Breakfast Briefing series, in conjunction with the Courts Service.
-The very popular Circuit Conference will continue (organised by the most able Alexis Mina BL) and we are, in addition, planning a Brexit conference in February.
+In addition to the usual post-court CPD events, we are pleased to continue to offer the Breakfast Briefing series, in conjunction with the Courts Service.
+The very popular Circuit Conference will continue (organised by the most able Alexis Mina BL) and we are, in addition hosting the Five Jurisdictions Conference at the end of January 2022.
 It is planned to add a charity event to our calendar also.
-Social gatherings will continue.
-We are delighted that Dr. Sarah Fennell will be overseeing law reform initiatives.
-Details of all of these events and initiatives will be posted on our website.
+Social gatherings will continue as soon as restrictions allow including the Loving Day Ball which we hope to be able to organise in June 2022.

 This is an Association of family lawyers for family lawyers and therefore we are most anxious to hear your views, good and bad, and to endeavour to address same.
-If you have issues that you wish to have addressed, please email the Hon.
-Sec., Graham Hanlon, via the contact email form on this website.
+If you have issues that you wish to have addressed, please email the Executive Committee at FLAexecutivecomm@gmail.com

 We welcome new members, whether as full members or associate members.
 Our Hon.
-Treasurer, James Richardson, or any members of the Committee, will be pleased to provide details of such membership.
+Treasurer, Graham Hanlon, or any members of the Committee, will be pleased to provide details of such membership.
 As in all relationships, communication is key so we appreciate hearing your views and suggestions.

 With best wishes,